 When you're processing hundreds of images for a client project or optimizing photos for web deployment, conversion speed becomes crucial.
 Different image formats have vastly different processing requirements, and understanding these differences can save you hours of waiting time.
-Let's examine which format conversions are fastest and why it matters for your workflow.

 Why Conversion Speed Varies Between Formats